nabilblk/websphere-provisioning/README.md

     unzip ...

-When all the materials are unziped , we can now build our docker images :
+When all the materials are unziped , we can now build our docker image :

     git clone https://github.com/nabilblk/websphere-provisioning.git
     cd websphere-provisionning/docker/base
     docker build -t 'nabilblk/was' .

-After this an images will be created , to confirm tape the command :
+After this an image will be created , to confirm this tape the command :

     myHost:base nabil$ docker images
     REPOSITORY             TAG                 IMAGE ID            CREATED              VIRTUAL SIZE nabilblk/was         latest              f69f3da65d34        11 hours ago        367.7 MB

-Now the images is ready , lets create a container :
+Now the image is ready , let's create a container :

     docker run -v /Users/macpro/Projects/trash/puppet/files:/download/was -p 9060:9060 -p 9080:9080 -p 9443:9443 -it nabilblk/was